Associate Data Scientist

 Essential Criteria

 Proficient in Python and SQL for data extraction and manipulation, with a demonstrable ability to write well-structured code collaboratively.
 Applied experience in data modelling or analysis, such as statistics, machine learning, or descriptive analytics, gained through academic, professional, or project-based work.
+Experience or familiarity with MMMs, causal inference and/or multi-touch attribution are a plus.
 Familiarity with cloud computing platforms (.
 AWS or Azure) and an interest in building scalable data solutions.
 Understanding of version control tools and awareness of best coding practices in a collaborative environment.
 Ability to communicate insights clearly and work effectively with stakeholders across technical and business functions.
+Clear communicator who is open to feedback and learning.
+Values taking care of data quality and using data responsibly.

 We’d all like amazing work to do, and real work-life balance.
 That’s waiting for you at Sainsbury’s.
 We’re one of the biggest supermarkets in the UK with one of the largest websites.
 So marketing here really happens at scale.
 We move a lot faster than you’d think too, across Brand Planning, Brand Comms and Creative, Digital Marketing, CRM and Loyalty, Nectar 360, Insights, and Corporate Responsibility and Sustainability.
 More people shopping with us each week means more interactions.
 And thanks to data insight, we understand customers in a way that almost nobody else does.
 We work alongside incredible brand partners and the best agencies around.
 So if you have a passion to learn, grow and experience new teams, come and explore it all with us.